MrCabss69/PeaceChess/README.md

 # PeaceChess
-A peacefull AI chess engine to learn and find the right pace into the board.
+A peacefull tree-search optimizer chess engine to learn and find the right pace into the board.
+In the future the evaluation will be calculated via TensorFlow model

 ## CURRRENTLY WORKING